 there are many civil wedding related websites which can help with ideas for readings

-many offices and venues have attractive gardens or grounds for some extra photographs
+- Many of our venues have attractive gardens or grounds for some extra photographs after the ceremony

-if someone's going to film your ceremony, tell us on your ceremony plan - we'll be able to show them the best place to stand on the day
+- If someone's going to film your ceremony, tell us on your ceremony plan - we'll be able to show them the best place to record from on the day

 If you get married at Catmose Cottage, your guests can throw confetti - we ask that this is only done outside.